NathanPham68/Python_How-Do-Users-Interact-with-Payments-E-Wallet-Analytics/README.md

 <img width="1283" height="491" alt="image" src="https://github.com/user-attachments/assets/c15e3061-ab66-4e73-bae0-fb5059dd96ca" />

 ### ✔️ Q6.
 Of each transaction type (excluding invalid transactions): find the number of transactions, volume, senders and receivers

+This helps in understanding the distribution of transactions across different types, as well as the engagement of unique senders and receivers for each type of transaction.

 <img width="1283" height="567" alt="image" src="https://github.com/user-attachments/assets/5696eb8a-43c1-4bdf-9a33-b6d14e968c6d" />